-On the other side of the coin, the late 2012/2013, six-plus month battle for Clearwire Corporation represented a scenario where a controlling stockholder (in this case, Sprint Nextel Corporation) was trying to acquire the balance of the minority interest.
+On the other side of the coin, the late 2012/early 2013, six-plus month battle for Clearwire Corporation represented a scenario where a controlling stockholder (in this case, Sprint Nextel Corporation) was trying to acquire the balance of the minority interest.
 Deal-jumps in these circumstances are rare, but a combination of the presence of stubborn activist shareholders, plus a deal-jumping, somewhat unpredictable strategic interloper, plus a motivated control holder, resulted in a significant increase in shareholder value-from an originally announced deal with Sprint at \$2.97 per share to a final deal with Sprint at \$5.00 per share!
 Shortly after the announcement of the Sprint/Clearwire merger agreement at \$2.97 per share in mid-December 2012, Dish Network Corporation made a competing offer to acquire all or a minimum minority percentage of Clearwire's outstanding stock at \$3.30 per share, but only if it also could acquire a significant block of Spectrum assets from Clearwire and obtain certain governance rights, in an attempt to break up the definitive agreement between Clearwire and Sprint.
-Dish had previously expressed an interest in acquiring substantially the same Spectrum assets of Clearwire prior to the announcement of the Sprint/Clearwire agreement without any equity component-but Clearwire's special committee and board ultimately determined at the time that a transaction with Sprint would be more favorable to its stockholders.
+Dish had previously expressed an interest in acquiring substantially the same Spectrum assets of Clearwire's special committee and board ultimately determined at the time that a transaction with Sprint would be more favorable to its stockholders.